Horpeyemi007/Kubernetes-Learns/Learn-day-6/README.md

 ## LABEL

 In kubernetes, **Label** are key/value pairs that can be attached to a kubernetes objects like pods or replicaSet.
-They are used to specify identity attribute to an object and also organize of select a subset of an object.
+They are used to specify identity attributes to an object and also organize or select a subset of an object.

-A kubernetes object like a single pod, can contains sets of labels in the form if key/value pairs - but each key must be unique. i.e Each key in a given object must be unique.
+A kubernetes object like a single pod, can contains sets of labels in the form of key/value pairs - but each key must be unique. i.e Each key in a given object must be unique.

 **_Below is an example of a label in the metadata section of a kubernetes object._**